pepone/redhat-rpm-config/buildflags.md

   Previously, such expressions where we compiled as if a declaration `extern int function_not_defined_anywhere ();` (a prototype-less function declaration) were in scope.
+* `-Werror=return-mismatch`: Reject `return` statements with missing or extra expressions, based on the declared return type of the function.
+* `-Wdeclaration-missing-parameter-type`: Reject function declarations that contain unknown type names (which used to be treated as ignored identifier names).

 At level 2, the following error category is enabled in addition: